 Fingers on buzzers!
 Bristol's quiz team prepares for Paxman

-The University of Bristol’s quest to prove its quizzing prowess begins on Monday, when they take on St John’s College, Oxford, in the first round of University Challenge.
+The University of Bristol's quest to prove its quizzing prowess begins on Monday [11 July], when its team takes on Sheffield University, in a match which kicks-off the new series of University Challenge

 After a gruelling interview and tough test paper, the Bristol team were named as one of the successful 28 teams who would face the sharp tongue of presenter Jeremy Paxman.

-Viewers can see how they fare against St John's College on Monday [12 October], at 8pm on BBC2.
+Viewers can see how they fare against Sheffield University on Monday, at 8pm on BBC2.

 The final five Bristol teammates, chosen from hundreds of Bristol students who applied, are:

 - Alice Clarke (team captain) – 2nd year Medicine

 - Claire Jackson – 3rd year MSci Palaeontology & Evolution